google/asylo/INSTALL.md

 The Asylo framework uses a custom toolchain to compile enclave applications for various backend environments.
 For example, to build your application for a simulated SGX enclave backend, use the `sgx-sim` config.
-We plan to support additional backends in the near future.

 ```bash
 bazel build --config=sgx-sim :my_app
 ```

+If using macros defined by `asylo.bzl` or `sgx_sdk.bzl`, then `--config=sgx-sim` *is not* the correct way to build your application.
+Those enclave/test/loader targets will instead directly transition to the Asylo toolchain and build with a number of supported enclave backends.
+A target defined by Asylo's backend-generic macros is given a suffix like `_sgx_sim` to denote which backend it uses.

 You can manually install the toolchain by following these steps: